sf105/sttp-book/_chapters/structural-based-testing.md

 {% include exercise-answer-end.html %}

 {% include exercise-begin.html %}
-Consider the decision (A | C) & B with the corresponding decision table:
+Consider the decision `(A or C) and B` with the corresponding decision table:

 <table>
     <tr><th>Decision</th><th>A</th><th>B</th><th>C</th><th>(A | C) & B</th></tr>